What is Interactive Voice Response (IVR)?

 - Improve interactive voice response customer service by modernizing Your IVR: An IVR system (IVRS) accepts a combination of voice telephone input and touch-tone keypad selection and provides the appropriate responses in the form of voice, fax, callback, email and other contact methods.
 In this article, learn more about the definition of ivr, and how to modernize your ivr application to improve call center efficiency and customer satisfaction.

-- Omnichannel Solutions: Drive business results with our omnichannel solutions that help brands orchestrate a seamless customer experience within and across every touchpoint.
+- Omnichannel Orchestration: Drive business results with our contact center outsourcing and omnichannel solutions that help brands orchestrate a seamless customer experience within and across every touchpoint.

 - Contact Center Software: To create personalized, customer-centric experiences, the right IVR technology and contact center infrastructure is essential.
 Our contact center software and Humanify® Technology Platforms deliver enterprise-class solutions for omnichannel interactions.